google-research/football/README.md

 We'd like to thank Bastiaan Konings Schuiling, who authored and open-sourced the original version of this game.

-For more information, please look at our [paper (github)](https://github.com/google-research/football/blob/master/paper.pdf).
+For more information, please look at our [paper](https://arxiv.org/abs/1907.11180).

 Mailing list: https://groups.google.com/forum/#!forum/google-research-football